cahyaong/ai.odin/.ai-context/IDEA_Overall.md

 ## Project Overview

-AI.Odin is an ambitious artificial life simulator that combines god-like simulation gameplay with sophisticated machine learning to create unprecedented emergent behaviors.
-Built on `Godot` with `C#`, the project draws inspiration from the greatest simulation games while pushing the boundaries of what's possible with intelligent, evolving agents.
+AI.Odin is an ambitious **dual-purpose artificial life simulator** serving both entertainment and scientific research.
+It combines addictive emergent gameplay with cutting-edge machine learning research, creating a unique platform where genuine AI breakthroughs translate directly into captivating player experiences.
+Built on `Godot` with `C#`, it pushes the boundaries of both game design and artificial intelligence.

-### Vision Statement
+### Dual Vision Statement

-Create the ultimate artificial life simulator where players observe and influence the evolution of intelligent civilizations across multiple complexity tiers, generating unlimited replayability through genuine emergent storytelling and complex system interactions.
+**🎮 For Players & Content Creators:**
+Create the most **addictive and delightful** artificial life simulator where every moment brings surprising emergent behaviors.
+Players fall in love with their tiny digital creatures, getting emotionally invested in individual survival stories while witnessing genuine AI intelligence emerge before their eyes.

+**🔬 For AI/ML Researchers & Engineers:**
+Provide the most **comprehensive and realistic testbed** for artificial intelligence research, where NEAT neural evolution, genetic algorithms, and multi-agent reinforcement learning can be studied in a rich, complex environment that mirrors real-world challenges while generating publishable research insights.

 ### Core Experience Pillars
 **God-Like Observation & Intervention**